MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-printers.md

 Protocols to allow for incoming RPC connections:

 - "RPC over named pipes": Incoming RPC connections are only allowed over named pipes
 - "RPC over TCP": Incoming RPC connections are only allowed over TCP (the default option)
-  - "RPC over named pipes and TCP": Incoming RPC connections will be allowed over TCP and named pipes
+- "RPC over named pipes and TCP": Incoming RPC connections will be allowed over TCP and named pipes.

 Authentication protocol to use for incoming RPC connections:

 - "Negotiate": Use the Negotiate authentication protocol (the default option)
-  - "Kerberos": Use the Kerberos authentication protocol
+- "Kerberos": Use the Kerberos authentication protocol.

 If you disable or don't configure this policy setting, the above defaults will be used.
 <!-- ConfigureRpcListenerPolicy-Description-End -->